jdw5/algorithms-data-structures/theory/README.md

     - **Preorder traversal** is when a node is visited before it's descendants
     - **Postorder traversal** is when a node is visited after it's descendants, starts at children and works along siblings then up a level to the parent
     - **Breadth first traversal** is visiting all nodes at depth `d` before visiting nodes at depth `d+1`
+- Binary search trees are a common implementation for searching
+    - Searching takes **O(logn)**, with adding/removal taking **O(n)**
+    - Keys are stored in internal nodes and external nodes do not store items
+    - In-order traversal of binary tree visits the keys in increasing order

 ## Heaps
 - Binary tree storing keys at the node